voidnerd/node-mail-helper/README.md

 # Node-Mail-Helper

-Nodemailer Helper For Sending Eamils With Ejs Templating
+Nodemailer Helper For Sending Eamils With Ejs Templating.

 ## Install